Stefan765/touch-mediarr-card/README.md

 Step 2: Add the Card to Lovelace

+Mediarr Card Configuration Guide
+Basic Configuration
-Add the following YAML to your dashboard:  the order will be the same as you see in the card, dont add too many
+Add the following YAML to your dashboard.
+The sections will appear in the same order as they are listed in this configuration:
 ```
 type: custom:mediarr-card
 media_player_entity: media_player.entity # optional for visual of whats currently playing
 plex_entity: sensor.plex_mediarr
 jellyfin_entity: sensor.jellyfin_mediarr